williamsantosa/williamsantosa/Projects/README.md

-This folder contains all of my personal projects I'd like to show to others.
-If you'd like to inquire about any of them please check out my contact information on my github profile page or reach out to my [email](mailto:williamwsantosa@gmail.com) (williamwsantosa@gmail.com).
+This folder contains all of the personal projects I'd like to show to others.
+If you'd like to inquire about any of my projects please check my contact information on my github profile page or reach out to my [email](mailto:williamwsantosa@gmail.com) at williamwsantosa@gmail.com.